STAMP-project/pitest-descartes/docs/output-format.md

 covering the method and there is also a list of entries for every mutation performed with more information.

-Examples of files with this format can be checked [here](examples/commons-cli.json) and also [here](examples/jsoup.json).
+Examples of files with this format can be checked [here](examples/commons-cli/methods.json) and also [here](examples/jsoup.json).
 These were obtained from actual open-source projects.

 The `ISSUES` output format contains this same information but it is rendered as an `HTML` document with human-readable descriptions.
+An example can be checked [here](examples/commons-cli/issues/)